 Since IRAs receive special tax treatment, their ownership can’t be changed without the transfer being treated as an income taxable event.
 This is why people rarely choose to change the ownership of an IRA and why it is advisable to carefully consider your options when the account is set up.

 When IRA planning, you have three general options:

 - Name an individual as the beneficiary.
 Naming a beneficiary is the simplest choice, but the most problematic because it creates tax concerns as well as opening up the account to creditor claims.

 - Name a testamentary trust created in a will or living trust as the beneficiary.
-With the living trust option, the trust must be a “see-through trust” and will require minimum yearly distributions paid to the beneficiary.
+With the living trust option, the trust must be a “see-through trust” and will still require the IRA account to be withdrawn (and taxes paid) within the 10 year time frame.
 This can be a problem if the beneficiary has a substance abuse disorder, is prone to wasteful spending, or has outstanding judgments.

 - Name a standalone retirement trust as the beneficiary.
 This is often the best solution, as it can protect the inherited IRA from each beneficiary’s creditors, ensure the funds remain in the family bloodline, prevent wasteful spending, and provide for continued growth via management by a professional trustee.
 The standalone retirement trust will have provisions for retirement accounts that are separate from your revocable living trust and designed to take advantage of specific IRS requirements allowing for the continued accumulation of assets placed within the trust.

 IRA Protection Planning Is Just One of the Many Services We Offer